hanelliotphan/codeslator/README.md

 Author: Han-Elliot Phan
 Email: hanelliotphan@gmail.com

-Last update: February 20, 2025
+Last update: March 1, 2025
 ```

 ## Brief Description
-This project is to take in a file of code and translate it into another language
+This project is to input a file of code and translate it into another language
 that is optimized and executable.

 ## Architecture